 I love the overall look of this picture.
 The use of a large-aperture telephoto lens creates that attractive background blur that focuses the viewer's attention right to the couple.
 And we had great light to work with, thanks to the pre-wedding discussions the three of us had about the ideal timing of these portraits.

 Obviously there's no mistaking that it's a wedding photograph, but the way the couple is strolling along in such a relaxed manner while holding hands and looking happily and lovingly at each other, makes for a much more natural image that connects with the viewer more than an intricately posed shot would.
 And it serves as a great example of what I love most about photographing weddings, knowing that whenever the couple looks at this picture, it will instantly take them back to this joyous day and remind them of how happy of an occasion it was.

-Mandeville, Abita Springs, and Covington, Louisiana, located on the northshore not too far from New Orleans, feature several great wedding reception venues, such as the Abita Quail Farm, Vintage Court, the Fleur de Lis Event Center, Maison Lafitte, and the Lake House.
+Mandeville, Abita Springs, and Covington, Louisiana, located on the northshore not too far from New Orleans, feature several great wedding reception venues, such as The Greystone, Abita Quail Farm, Vintage Court, the Fleur de Lis Event Center, Maison Lafitte, and the Lake House.

 Location: 428 E Boston St., Covington, LA 70433.